 Section 102.31(a) of the Board's Rules provides that the Board shall, on written application of any party, issue subpoenas requiring the attendance and testimony of witnesses and the production of any evidence "in their possession or under their control."
 See also FRCP 45(a)(1)(A) (providing for issuance of subpoenas requiring production of documents in a person's "possession, custody, or control").
-Thus, a subpoenaed party must produce, not only documents in its possession, but also any documents it has "the legal right to obtain."
+Thus, a subpoenaed person or company must produce, not only documents in its possession, but also any documents it has "the legal right to obtain."
 Clear Channel Outdoor, Inc., 346 NLRB 696, 702 n.
 10 (2006).
-The party subpoenaing the documents has the burden of establishing control.
-See, e.g., U.S. v.
-Petroleum and Industrial Workers, 870 F.2d 1450,1452 (9th Cir.
-1989); and Tiffany (NJ) LLC v.
-Qi Andrew, 276 F.R.D.
-143, 147 (S.D.N.Y.
-2011) (citing cases).
+See also Cascades Containerboard Packaging-Niagara, 370 NLRB No. 76, slip op. at 13 (2021) (a respondent employer's production obligation "extends not only to information in its immediate possession, but also to information that it could obtain from other persons or companies.").